 Membership in the academy is offered through a Master Certificate for Excellence in Human Subject Research and Protections Program.
-This advanced six-month program is intended for UF clinical investigators working with human subjects.
+This advanced 10-week program is intended for UF clinical investigators working with human subjects.

 Programs in Development

-The academy is developing two additional programs expected to begin in 2013.
+The academy is developing two additional programs.
 A third program is being designed to help train investigators, research coordinators and students to effectively and appropriately ask research subjects for informed consent, using simulated subjects.
 A fourth program will be designed to help investigators who need specific assistance with developing skills to accomplish high-quality research meeting all regulatory and professionalism requirements.

 - Feb.
 26, 2013: CTSI welcomes new Pilot Project Awardees and Academy of Research Excellence candidates